 Looking for the best TV headphones?
-Well, we have you covered with the top picks.
+Well, we have you covered right here with our top picks.

 Even if your TV doesn't have the required connection, you can go for a converter that turns the RCA stereo output into 3.5mm audio.
 In fact, with a Bluetooth transmitter, you can even connect wireless headphones to the TV, even if it doesn't support Bluetooth itself.